 Many teams use a combination: /remind for personal nudges, message reminders for flagging conversations, and a task management app like Let's Do for team-wide work tracking.
 This keeps simple things simple while adding structure where it matters.

 If you are looking for a more complete approach to managing tasks in Slack, check out our guide on setting up a task management workflow that works alongside Slack's built-in features.
+For teams coordinating larger efforts, see our practical guide to Slack project management.